-As a Christian community we strive to bring honour and glory to God, to assist students realise their full potential as individuals uniquely created in the image of God, to provide guidelines for the orderly functioning of day-to-day operations of the College community and to provide a framework for managing student conduct.
+As a Christian community, we seek to bring honour and glory to God through the way we conduct ourselves and manage interpersonal relationships.
+We want our students to realise their full potential as individuals who are uniquely created in the image of God.
+This policy provides guidelines for the orderly functioning of the day-to-day operations of the Primary school community and provides a framework for managing student conduct.